-"UHN: Committed to Patient and Planet Centered Care".
+We've been proudly green for over two decades!
+Led by the Energy and Environment department, we breathe life into the motto "UHN: Practicing Patient and Planet Centred Care".
 We've won awards for our groundbreaking programs, and we put concern for the environment right into how we care for and treat patients.

 Here's just some of what we do:

-Medical Equipment Donations – Working with Operation Green and other organizations, we collect surplus medical equipment and supplies to give to developing communities that need them.
+Medical Equipment Donations – Working with Operation Green and other organizations, we collect surplus medical equipment and supplies to give to communities that need them.

 eWaste – In health care and everywhere, we're seeing more electronic waste like computers, medical equipment, printers, toner and batteries.
 We have several programs to recycle it ethically, so that future generations aren't stepping over a mountain of old cartridges.